Learn - Accessibility

 Settings, Timezone section.
 The first time you open Settings, the app detects the timezone from your device and saves it to your account, so the same timezone applies on every device you sign in on.
 After that, you can change it manually from a list of named zones (UTC, the United States zones, Arizona, Hawaii, Alaska, London, Paris, Tokyo, Sydney).

 Why auto-detect once instead of always?
-Because the timezone changes which day, week, and month every transaction is bucketed into.
-Detecting on every load would shift those boundaries while you traveled, so the same transaction could move between weeks.
-Detecting once and leaving the choice to you keeps the planner and the reports stable until you decide to change it.
+Because the saved timezone anchors your History days and your reminder schedule.
+Detecting on every load would shift both while you traveled: a bill reminder set for 9:00 AM would follow the hotel clock instead of home.
+Detecting once and leaving the choice to you keeps those times stable until you decide to change them.

 Quick reference